How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Create a go-bag

-If you need to evacuate, you’ll want to reach for an already-assembled bag full of your pet’s essentials.
-This should include a crate, comfort items, a portable bowl, bottled water, and an extra leash and collar.
+If you need to evacuate, you’ll want to reach for a pre-assembled bag full of your pet’s essentials.
+This should include a crate, a portable bowl, comfort items, bottled water, and an extra leash and collar.
 Add medical records and a photo of your pet.
-Crucially, your go bag should include a first-aid kit — more on that below.
+Importantly, your go bag should include a first-aid kit — more on that below.

 Gillespie advises adding general hurricane emergency supplies, such as an instant cold pack, disposable gloves, resealable plastic bags, and a flashlight with extra batteries.